Focused ultrasound treatment for the prostate is available in the United States.

-Two focused ultrasound systems for destroying diseased prostate tissue are approved by the Food and Drug Administration.
-In addition, Medicare has agreed to cover this treatment, which will hopefully impact the commercial carriers to do the same.
+Three focused ultrasound systems for destroying diseased prostate tissue are approved by the Food and Drug Administration.
+In addition, Medicare has taken steps to cover this treatment, which will hopefully impact the commercial carriers to do the same.

 Focused ultrasound is a noninvasive, radiation-free method to destroy prostate tissue and treat prostate disease.
 Using real-time image guidance, the physician directs a focused beam of ultrasound energy to a selected volume in the patient’s prostate gland.
 The energy heats and destroys the targeted tissue at the focal point within seconds.
 This process is repeated until the entire selected volume or the entire gland is destroyed.